Skip to content

 Translating to Commands

-The most common pattern: translate external events into internal commands.
+The most common pattern: translate external payloads into internal commands.
 This funnels external stimuli through your domain's normal command processing pipeline:

 current_domain.process(